A Guide to the Chaga Mushroom

 The mushroom did not lower blood sugar levels in mice that did not have diabetes.
 However, in mice with diabetes, there was a significant decrease in blood glucose levels after 21 days of taking chaga.

 Another study examined the effects of polysaccharides found in chaga mushrooms on blood sugar levels.
 The polysaccharide complex had significant hypoglycemic and antioxidant activity.
 Therefore, chaga mushrooms could be a great functional food choice for those with diabetes.

 Chaga and Cancer

-Chaga shows sufficient promise as an anti-cancer agent that the Memorial Sloan Kettering Cancer Center even has a page discussing the fungus.
+Chaga shows sufficient promise as an anti-cancer agent, so much so that the Memorial Sloan Kettering Cancer Center even has a page discussing the fungus.